March, Cambridgeshire: Markets

 With a long history of trading, in the reign of Elizabeth I, March was a minor port.
 In 1566 eight boats, capable of carrying one, one and a half, or two cartloads, were used in the coal and grain trades.
 A certain amount of traffic in coal and other commodities, carried in barges, was observed by Dugdale in 1657.
 Local tradesmen's tokens of 1669, and a silver shilling token of 1811, have been noted.

 Originally a market appears to have been held near the original town (then village) centre, on land beside The Causeway.
 A Market Cross (now called The Stone Cross) points towards the existence of an early market and this cross was erected in the early 16th century.
-This site was very near St Wendreda's Church.
+This site was near St Wendreda's Church.
 In 1669, the town successfully petitioned King Charles II and in 1670 he granted the Lord of the Manor of Doddington a Royal Charter with the right to hold a market with two annual fairs, in spite of the opposition of Wisbech Corporation.
 This market was held on Fridays.
 The Lord of the Manor of Doddington, who owned a large part of March, gave special permission to the townspeople to sell their goods on some of his land in the town centre.
 This site, now called the Market Place, was then known as Bridge Green Common and later named Market Hill.

 In 1785, the tolls were assessed at £6 per year.
 Soon after this the market appears to have lapsed, though the fairs continued to prosper.
 The development of the market was impeded by the lack of a covered hall and because market day in several neighbouring towns fell on the same day (Friday).
 In 1807, the Vestry decided that it was not hygienic for goods to be loaded or unloaded in the vicinity of the market and ordered all saw pits, timber and other encroachments around the Market Place to be removed.
 The market was struggling during this time and an attempt to revive it in 1821 was not very successful.
 A Buttercross, also known as a market house, was erected in 1831.
 This building also housed the town fire engine and had an upstairs room that for a time housed the Clock House School and later the Town Surveyor's Office.
 This office was covered by a turret which housed the Town Clock (purchased by public subscription about 1750) and the Fire Bell.
 In later refurbishments this clock was re-housed in St Peter's Church Tower.
 The Town Stocks were also placed in the Market Place and local offenders (and those who refused to go to church) were placed in them.
 The want of a market house was remedied, in a makeshift fashion, by Sir Henry Peyton (who was the Lord of the Manor of Doddington).
 His building, however, was only 40 ft by 17 ft, and provided only 14 stalls under cover.